jw3/proto-gpio/README.md

 Currently [Pi4j](http://pi4j.com/) is being used on the backend, but care has been taken not to expose it in the APIs.

-There will potentially be an additional project that wraps the [PIGPIO](http://abyz.co.uk/rpi/pigpio) library with Scala sugar, resulting in Pi4s
+There will be an additional project that wraps the [PIGPIO](http://abyz.co.uk/rpi/pigpio) library with Scala sugar, resulting in Pi4s